 Q: Can organizations outside of the NERRS submit an application for this RFP?
+Can an academic institution lead a proposal or should the reserve lead?

 A: Yes, partners external to the reserve system can serve as project lead and manage the fiscal side of the project on behalf of a group.
 As noted in the RFP, all proposals must be developed in close collaboration with partners from at least one reserve to ensure it aligns with their programs and the manager endorses the proposed scope of work and budget allocation.
+Leadership roles depend on the project and should be determined in consultation with the reserve(s) you are engaging.